WEKID™ Trilogy • Book I

 Foundations of Intelligence

-Book I establishes the conceptual foundation for the trilogy.
+Book I establishes a conceptual foundation.
 It argues that the modern world uses the word intelligence too loosely, then pays the price in misplaced trust, weak governance, and over-extended automation.

 What this book covers